ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 pairs of `Mutex.lock` and `Mutex.unlock` calls?

-### Address the reported races and rerun the tests, take 2 (Steps 3 and 2)
+### Address the Reported Races and Rerun the Tests, Take 2 (Steps 3 and 2)

 Oh, wait!
-When raising an exception in `transfer` we forgot to unlock the `Mutex` again.
+When raising an exception in `transfer`, we forgot to unlock the `Mutex` again.
 Let's adapt the function to do so:

 ``` ocaml